ChunyuanLI/ISPM/README.md

 	Scale Invariant Heat Kernel Signature (SIHKS) [5], Heat mean signature (HMS) [6],
 	Spectral Graph Wavelet Signature (SGWS) [7].

-If you use the package, please cite the paper [*].
-Thanks.

 # References
 	[1] Rustamov, R.M.: Laplace-Beltrami eigenfunctions for deformation invariant shape representation.
 In: Proceedings of symposium on geometry processing, pp. 225–233 (2007)